Group sues to block Biden’s student loan forgiveness plan

 That law says ED may waive or modify statutes or provisions related to student financial assistance programs during war or national emergencies, with the COVID-19 pandemic being a justification for debt cancellation.

-The PLF lawsuit says the cancellation policy is illegal under the HEROES Act because it is not “necessary” nor targeted at any harms caused by the national emergency.
+The PLF lawsuit says the cancellation policy is illegal under the HEROES Act because it is not “necessary” nor targeted at any harm caused by the national emergency.

 The organization’s lawsuit is filed on behalf of plaintiff Frank Garrison, a public interest lawyer with PLF who is paying off his federal student loans through the Public Service Loan Forgiveness (PLSF) program.